vferat/pycrostates/paper/paper.md

 Cartool [@brunet_spatiotemporal_nodate] or MATLAB microstates EEGLab toolboxes.
 Pycrostates is built with a modular and scalable design, following modern development methods and standards to facilitate its maintenance and evolution over time.
-It offers a solid basis to the open-source community to use microstate methodology and to make it evolve.
+It offers a solid basis to the open source community to use microstate methodology and to make it evolve.
 Finally, new users will benefit from the exhaustive documentation and tutorials describing microstate analysis.